tophee/FTXcontrol-Shield/README.md

 This connects the Arduino to the ventilation control board while keeping the two galvanically separate.
 In order to switch to the next ventilation state, two pins on the control board need to be connected to each other.
 It can be done with a mechanical switch but since the whole point here is to allow the Arduino to control the ventilation, an optocoupler is used.
 When voltage is applied to one side of the optocoupler, the pins on the other side are shortened.

+The wiring between the shield and the ventilation control board is described [here](https://github.com/tophee/FTXcontrol-Shield/blob/master/Shield_to_RDKR_interface.md).

 ## The PCB

 This is how I fitted it on my PCB with 14 x 21 holes: